vestigiastudios/website/content/home/slider.md

 [[item]]
   title = "Twitter"
-  content = "I am left aligned :smile:" align = "center"
+  content = "Follow us on twitter to be aware of the latest advances in our games." align = "center"

   overlay_color = "#555"  # An HTML color value.